Enzymes > Dicarbonyl/L-xylulose reductase (DCXR)

 |

-DCXR is an oxidoreductase enzyme that catalyzes the NADH-dependent reduction of several pentoses, tetroses, alpha-dicarbonyl compounds and L-xylulose.
+DCXR is an oxidoreductase enzyme that catalyzes the NADPH-dependent reduction of several pentoses, tetroses, alpha-dicarbonyl compounds and L-xylulose.
 DCXR is part of the uronate cycle in glucose metabolism and is highly expressed in kidney and liver.
 Weak expression or not expressed in brain and heart tissue.

 |